freedomotic/fd-developer-manual/docs/source/plugins/security.rst

  </roles>

-A **role** defines a system profile and gives some permissions to interact with the system.
+A **role** defines a system profile, and gives some permissions to interact with the system.

 We have four different roles: **administrators**, **system**, **guests** and **managers**.
 The first two have unlimited privileges.